&noscript=1"/>

 Top Vineyards

 Crittenden Estate is one of Mornington Peninsula’s oldest vineyards, with Garry Crittenden planting his first couple of hectares in the 80s, which doubled the region’s land under vine at the time.
 Today, while the regional strengths of chardonnay and pinot noir remain the same, much on the Peninsula has changed.
-And the Crittendens have changed too, with Garry and his son Rollo steering the viticulture down a sustainable route that has seen vast benefits for biodiversity and soil health, as well as wine quality.
+And the Crittendens have changed too, with Garry’s son Rollo now at the helm and steering the viticulture down a sustainable route that has seen vast benefits for biodiversity and soil health, as well as wine quality.
 The estate vineyard produces a suite of wines – including two savagnin-based bottlings that pay homage to the wines of the Jura – which form the premium end of the Crittenden range.
 Top of that tree are the Cri de Coeur wines, and they’re wines that Rollo says would not have been possible without their farming revolution.

 Garry Crittenden planted the estate’s first vines in Dromana back in 1982, helping to pioneer grapegrowing on the Mornington Peninsula at the time.
 Those first vines were pinot noir, chardonnay and cabernet sauvignon, with additional plantings and grafting occurring over the years, with the last additions in 2007.
 Today, the focus is firmly on pinot noir – across seven clones – and chardonnay, with a smattering of savagnin and a tiny plot of arneis.
 There are currently 4.45 hectares under vine.